worikgh/wGP/README.md

 Option<(String, String)>
 ```

-The first `String` in the 2-tuple is the inning class.
+The first `String` in the 2-tuple is the winning class.
 The second
 string is in the format: `<class> <score>,...` listing all classes and
 the score for the class in descending score order.